 For the second Directed Study, “Filling the Marketing Toolbox,” students identify a professional skill they believe will be important to their success and strive to improve upon it.
 Many students fulfill this requirement through an internship, while others conduct independent studies, such as marketing consultant projects.
 “The second Directed Study gives students the chance to become proficient in a given marketing skill, which accordingly helps them to differentiate themselves as marketers, and to add more value on the job,” he added.

 What resources are offered for career management?

-Nichols is a dedicated career coach who works solely with Master of Marketing students.
-She meets with them individually on a regular basis and helps tailor their career search to their interests and experience.
+Master of Marketing students have a dedicated career coach who meets with them individually on a regular basis and helps tailor their career search to their interests and experience.

 “It’s a lot of work to find a job, but there are many resources to take advantage of while they’re here: a dedicated career coach that’s here just for them, tons of workshops, company visits, a huge alumni network,” Nichols said.
 “They can utilize not only the 10,000 Owen alums, but also the undergraduate alumni network.”